appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ```

 ## Kafka Schema Registry

-This release introduces Schema Registry for Kafka, an awesome tool that provides a centralized repository and validating schemas for kafka topic messages and for serialization and deserialization of the data.It plays a critical role in ensuring that data formats are consistent and compatible over time, especially in environments where multiple producers and consumers interact with Kafka.
+This release introduces Schema Registry for Kafka, an awesome tool that provides a centralized repository and validating schemas for kafka topic messages and for serialization and deserialization of the data.
+It plays a critical role in ensuring that data formats are consistent and compatible over time, especially in environments where multiple producers and consumers interact with Kafka.
 The initial release of Schema Registry is bringing support for Provisioning.
 You can now enable schema registry for Avro, Protobuf, JSON etc. You can also use this schema registry with Kafka Connect Cluster source/sink connector to serialize and deserialize data.

 You can run Schema Registry with `In-memory` and `KafkaSQL` as storage backend in this release.